-Get Involved in the “Community”
+Get Involved in the Community

-Just about every niche or type of product has its own online community where people congregate to discuss news, trends, new products, and more.
-There are forums, blogs, reddit groups, Facebook groups, and other places online where your ideal prospects are… and you should be there too.
+This next tactic to boost your business’s online presence is related to being active on social media but different enough to merit its entry.
+Just about every niche or type of product has its online community where people congregate to discuss news, trends, new products, and more.
+There are forums, blogs, Reddit groups, Facebook groups, and other places online where your ideal prospects are, and you could be there too.

-But you can’t just join a forum and post a link to your website.
+You can’t just join a forum and post a link to your website.
 You start slow.
 Join a conversation, offer your opinion.
 Share useful advice.
 Don’t be pushy, sales-y, or spammy.

 Over time your reputation will grow.
 People will come to know you as a trusted source.
-At that point you can direct them to your website, your blog, or your Facebook page to get more information.
+At that point, you can direct them to your website, your blog, or your Facebook page to get more information.